can be easily treated using thyroid hormone medicine. The most effective and

 If you have had radiation therapy and have

 thyroid gland has been removed, you will most likely

-need treatment for the rest of your life.
+need treatment from now on.
 If your hypothyroidism is caused by

 Hashimoto's thyroiditis, you might also need treatment

 from now on.
 Sometimes, thyroid gland function returns on its